 Our non-employee directors may also be granted stock options periodically under our stockholder-approved equity incentive plan.
 In such event, the size and the terms of any grant would be determined by the compensation committee of our board of directors.
-No stock options were granted to directors in 2018.
+No stock options were granted to directors in 2019.

 Under our stock ownership guidelines adopted in March 2011, our non-employee directors are required to hold shares of our stock equivalent in value to three times their annual cash retainer.
 For purposes of calculating stock ownership, we include shares beneficially held by each director and unvested RSUs.
 We do not include vested or unvested stock options.
 Compliance with the guidelines is measured annually following the close of the fiscal year, and each director has five years from the later of the adoption of our stock ownership guidelines or their appointment as a director to attain compliance.
-As of March 1, 2019, all of our directors were in compliance with our stock ownership guidelines.
+As of March 1, 2020, all of our directors were in compliance with our stock ownership guidelines.
 Our stock ownership guidelines for executive officers are described in "Compensation Discussion and Analysis-Stock Ownership Guidelines."

-Director Compensation for Fiscal 2018
+Director Compensation for Fiscal 2019

-The following table provides compensation information for our non-employee directors in fiscal 2018.
+The following table provides compensation information for our non-employee directors in fiscal 2019.
 Our directors do not receive any non-equity incentive plan compensation, hold deferred compensation cash balances, receive pension benefits or perquisites or other personal benefits for service on our board of directors.
-Ms. Russell joined our board as a non-employee director on January 1, 2019, and did not receive any compensation in fiscal 2018.
-Mr. Painter, our chief executive officer, does not currently receive any compensation for his service as a director and will not receive any compensation for his service as a director through June 30, 2020 in his role as executive chairman.
-When Mr. Powell becomes our chief executive officer and a director on July 1, 2019, he will not receive any compensation for his service as a director.
+Mr. Rainville did not seek reelection to our board in 2019 and received fees for only the portion of the fiscal year in which he served as our director.
+Mr. Painter does not currently and will not receive any compensation for his service as a director through June 30, 2020 in his role as executive chairman of the board of directors.
+Mr. Powell is our president and chief executive officer and does not receive any compensation for his service as a director.
+See "Executive-Compensation- 2019 Summary Compensation Table" for information about the compensation we paid Messrs.
+Painter and Powell in 2019.

-Name Fees Earned or Paid in Cash (\$)(1) Stock Awards (\$)(2) Total (\$) John M. Albertine \$ 57,500 \$ 254,772 \$ 312,272 Thomas C. Leonard \$ 60,000 \$ 254,772 \$ 314,772 William A. Rainville \$ 110,000 \$ 254,772 \$ 364,772 William P. Tully \$ 60,000 \$ 254,772 \$ 314,772
+Name es Earned or aid in Cash (\$)(1) Stock Awards (\$)(2)(3) Total (\$) John M. Albertine \$ 57,500 \$ 164,117 \$ 221,617 Thomas C. Leonard \$ 60,000 \$ 164,117 \$ 224,117 William A. Rainville (4) \$ 45,833 \$ 81,915 \$ 127,748 Erin L. Russell \$ 50,000 \$ 164,117 \$ 214,117 William P. Tully \$ 60,000 \$ 164,117 \$ 224,117